boolean-uk/csharp-docker-1/README.md

 ## Extension

 - Create a Postgres container locally and update the application to point to this database.
+Populate the database with the current products and add some more if you wish.
+- Add a Product model, install any nuget packages needed, run migrations to populate the database.
-- ProductInventory methods Create/Read/Delete should write to the new data store via a DbContext.
+- Update the `ProductInventory.cs` methods Create/Read/Delete as they should write to the new data store via a DbContext.
+- Write clean code and comment with XML comments where necessary
+- Remove any legacy code